-After graduating in three years (my student loans thank me) Amy performed at various regional theaters across the country including Flat Rock Playhouse, Allenberry Playhouse and Cortland Repertory Theatre.
+After graduating in three years, Amy performed at various regional theaters across the country including Flat Rock Playhouse, Allenberry Playhouse and Cortland Repertory Theatre.
 She then began her association with Prather Productions - receiving rave reviews for her performance as Sheila in Broadway Palm’s production of A Chorus Line.
 From there Amy was featured in many of their productions including Bombalurina in Cats, Lola in Damn Yankees, Lily St. Regis in Annie, Velma in Chicago and Gabriella in Boeing, Boeing.
 In 2007, Amy joined Prather as resident choreographer - staging dances for Cabaret, The Best Little Whorehouse in Texas, High School Musical, The King and I and the 2009/2010 National Tour of The Wedding Singer.

 That same year Amy made her directorial debut with I Love A Piano - her staging and vision for the show prompted a three theatre tour and led to additional director/choreographer credits for the Prathers including Some Enchanted Evening, Hairspray, 9 to 5, Cats, Grease, Saturday Night Fever, The Wizard of Oz, Swing and Joseph and the Amazing Technicolor Dreamboat.
 Amy became well known as an “actor’s director” - creating a strong ensemble world for her casts that spilled from the rehearsal room onto the stage.
 Her choreography continued to push boundaries for the company and embraces many styles from traditional musical theatre to lyrical, rhythm tap, classical ballet, Bollywood and more.